Continuous-time multifarious systems -- Part II: non-reciprocal multifarious self-organization: Analytical timescale calculations

 Below $\lambda<\frac{2}{3}\varepsilon$ nucleation is not observed.
 To understand this, consider the growth of a small seed.
 Continuing the growth of the seed depends on the transition $\mathcal{B}_N$ being more favorable than the reverse transition $\mathcal{B}'_N$.
 The ratio of the rates of these transitions is

 For $\lambda<\frac{2}{3}\varepsilon$ this ratio is less than 1, meaning the growth of seeds is heavily disfavored, such that we can consider the rate of nucleation to be practically zero.

-For $\lambda>\varepsilon$ the transition that dominates is $\mathcal{A}_N$, which has rate $R_{\mathcal{A}_N}=e^{\mu+4\lambda-4\varepsilon/2}$.
+For $\lambda>\varepsilon$ the transition that dominates is $\mathcal{A}_N$, which has rate $\R_{\mathcal{A}_N}=e^{\mu+4\lambda-4\varepsilon/2}$.
 The dynamics evolve via many individual nucleations of isolated $S^2$ tiles.
 The time to reach some small fraction $f$ of $S^2$ in the system is thus given by

 The dots in the first line represent the contribution to the total rate at each step from other transitions.
 In this parameter range the other transitions have a negligible rate compared to the $\mathcal{A}_N$ transition.
+In discrete-time Monte Carlo simulations this parameter range is always unstable \cite{Osat2023NN}, destroying any structure in the system.
+In continuous-time Gillespie simulations, a shifting sequence $S^1\to S^2$, can successfully shape-shift.
+This is because the rates of the $\mathcal{A}_N$ transitions, and subsequent filling-in of the checkerboard pattern, are fast enough to shape-shift before the structure becomes unstable.
+With any other shifting sequence the Gillespie simulations do not lead to successful shape-shifting, because subsequent shifts start too quickly.

 Between $\frac{2}{3}\varepsilon<\lambda<\varepsilon$ we observe stable nucleation, consisting of the creation of small seeds, many of which are destroyed.
 Eventually however, one seed is able to grow to a critical size, beyond which growth is fast.
 In the initial state the transition $\mathcal{A}_N$ is the only relevant transition.
 Following the $\mathcal{A}_N$ transition, for $\lambda<\varepsilon$ the system most often replaces the newly added $S^2$ tile with the old $S^1$ tile, going back to the very stable initial state via the $\mathcal{A}'_N$ transition.
 However, after many nucleation attempts, eventually transition $\mathcal{B}_N$ is picked over $\mathcal{A}'_N$.
 On average this takes around $\mathcal{A}'_N/\mathcal{B}_N$ attempts.
 After the $\mathcal{B}_N$ transition, the remaining transitions to grow out of the seed are dominant, since $\lambda>\frac{2}{3}\varepsilon$.
 Based on this, we can calculate the nucleation time to be